woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Molly**: I see you're feeling better already, Betty.
 So you will have dinner?

 **Molly**: OK, honey, we'll see to it that you have strawberry and vanilla ice cream.
 Just rest now.
 You need some rest to help you get better quickly.
-Hi Frank.
+Hi, Frank.
 How you doing?

 **Molly**: Oh, come on now.
 You're a big boy.
 It doesn't hurt that much, does it?
-Oh, I'm sorry it hurts so much, and won't be able to have dinner.
-You're just going to have to have ice cream.Yes, Ice cream.
+Oh, I'm sorry it hurts so much, and you won't be able to have dinner.
+You're just going to have to have ice cream.
+Yes, ice cream.
 Lots of flavors.
 Want to hear them?

 **Molly**: Chocolate?